 Welcome to the literary and speaking home of Donna Siggers!

-Having given up a successful career in photography to fulfil one in criminology Donna took a role within mental health that would give her workplace experience.
+Having given up a successful career in photography to fulfil one in criminology and psychology Donna took a role within mental health that would give her workplace experience.
 Three weeks before she was to qualify, she was brutally assaulted at work.
 This event shouldn't have happened but Donna is a firm believer that to dwell means not to heal.

 The assault changed Donna's identity and ability.
 After a long battle with PTSD and other complexities (including nerve damage, seizures and memory loss) Donna regained control of her life: turning to writing has been her saviour but first she had to re-learn how to read and write.
 Broken, Donna's debut novel gave her global acclaim when it won an award but more importantly it gave validation that she'd had found her new calling.
 The trip to the USA that accompanied that has set in motion what has become a journey to help others through their own adversity.